 The ElderCare Management Team

-Elayne has been a professional geriatric care manager for more than 26 years and completed her training in Advanced Clinical Dementia Practice at the University of Michigan School of Social Work.
-She was a founding Board Member of the Florida Aging Life Care Association and is currently a member of the Case Management Society of America and the American Counseling Association.
+Elayne has been a professional geriatric care manager for more than 27 years and completed her training in Advanced Clinical Dementia Practice at the University of Michigan School of Social Work.
+She was a founding Board Member of the Florida Aging Life Care Association and is currently a member of the National Association of Social Workers, Case Management Society of America and the American Counseling Association.
 She continues to serve as the President and founder of ElderCare At Home and is the founder, President and CEO of the Alzheimer’s Care Resource Center.

 Elayne is frequently acknowledged for her work on a local, state and national level as a caring and passionate Alzheimer’s advocate, professional trainer and educator, and for her life-long work on successfully meeting the needs of older adults, caregivers, and family members living with a diagnosis of Alzheimer’s disease, dementia or other cognitive impairment.
 She has an impeccable reputation and has helped thousands of families across the United States.